 Decide that you are not going to get dragged down into the other person’s drama.
 Yes, this is a decision.
 It may not feel like it, but it is.
 If you don’t react immediately to what they have said or done, you will give yourself more of a chance to choose your response.

 This can be difficult to do, as everything about you might want to fight back in the heat of the moment, but with practice, like everything else, you will get better at restraining yourself.
 Calm yourself down, take your time and choose your next move with clarity.

 Look at the other person’s behavior as something that is separate from them.
 The benefit of doing this is it will create some space between your reaction and that other person’s, and it is in this space you can decide how you want to respond.
 Without this space you are more prone to react defensively, saying or doing something you will later regret.

-Try to be kind to those who are rude to you.
+Try to be kind to rude people.
 Being kind does not mean that you tolerate one abuse after another.
-It means that you respond to the other person politely, even if that means politely excusing yourself.
+It means that you respond to the other person politely, even if that means politely excusing you.